dawaa/redux-shapeshifter-middleware/README.md

 There are two primary ways to denote an action from this state, either returning a `boolean` or calling one of the two other function arguments passed to `repeat()`, namely `resolve` and `reject`.

-Returning a boolean from `repeat` will send the [Axios response object](axios-response-schema) to either the `success` or `failure` method of your API action as the payload.
+Returning a boolean from `ACTION.payload.repeat` will send the [Axios response object](axios-response-schema) to either the `ACTION.payload.success` or `ACTION.payload.failure` method of your API action as the payload.

-However if you denote your action using either `resolve` or `reject`, whatever passed to either of these two will be the payload sent to `success` or `failure`.
+However if you denote your action using either `resolve` or `reject`, whatever passed to either of these two will be the payload sent to `ACTION.payload.success` or `ACTION.payload.failure`.

 ##### Example using boolean
 ```js